Father: ‘I really didn’t see my baby until she was at the morgue’ - NewsBreak

 Trenishia’s family also said her three-year-old daughter was inside the home when her body was discovered.

 “I really believe it was a home invasion and they was probably hoping that no one was home, and she was,” Bean said.
-“And my guess would be she knew the person or whoever it was, and they just felt like they couldn’t leave her alive.”Florida girl who went missing after leaving for school found
+“And my guess would be she knew the person or whoever it was, and they just felt like they couldn’t leave her alive.”Ford Edge linked to Lauderdale County escape returned to Florence

 Deputies flagged several clues outside the couple’s home, such as hair and boots, but Bean said he’s still waiting on his daughter’s killer to be bought to justice seven years later.